The max hydration method arrived in the curly hair world via a comprehensive thread on BHM created by PinkeCube.

 However, the results remained consistent.
 I didn’t modify anything throughout the 7 days and followed the regimen as laid out on the website.

-The Good Things About Max Hydration Method
+The Good Things About the Max Hydration Method

 - You can wear a wash and go without your hair strands tangling on each other.
-You want to take the time to separate your curls in steps 3 – 5 for this to work though.
+You want to take the time to separate your curls in steps 3 – 5 for this to work effectively.

 - It will curtail PJism to a certain extent since you have to stick to the specific products recommended to achieve the desired results.

-Some Cons About Max Hydration Method
+Cons About Max Hydration Method

 - Until you get a hang of it, it will take forever to complete but please don’t let this discourage you from trying it.